 We recommend that you contact the professor of your academic field already when planning to apply for doctoral studies.
-Discussion with the relevant professor on your research topic, research plan and studies give you a better understanding of the doctoral path.
+Discussion with the relevant professor on your research topic, research plan and studies will give you a better understanding of the doctoral path.

 Contact head of study affairs in the Faculty of Art and Design >